TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 {{< img src="/img/oas/import-api-button.png" alt="Import API" >}}

-This will redirect to the old API Designer page, that is using a Tyk Classic API Definition.
+This will redirect to the old API Designer page using a Tyk Classic API Definition.

 #### Import API Versions from the Dashboard